NITIN0601/NITIN0601/README.md

 ### Hi there 👋

- 🔭 I’m currently working on Data Engineering Projects, Machine Learning Projects.
+- 🔭 I’m currently working on **Data Streaming and Processing with Spark, Kafka and Hadoop**

- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning **Data Science, Azure, AWS, Deep Learning and Concurrent Programming**

+- 🫱🏻‍🫲🏼 I’m looking for help with **Big Data Programming and MLOps**

  📫 How to reach me: dmnitin97+grad@gmail.com